Psychedelic/dank-docs/docs/protocol-overview/how-dank-works.md

 ![](imgs/architecture.svg)

 Dank is an Open Internet Service and protocol for `cycle-based finances and development` on the Internet Computer.
-It lives in a tamperproof multi-canister architecture, composed by a main canister, and a sub-set of canisters storing metadata, and transactions records.
+It lives in a tamperproof multi-canister architecture, composed by a main canister, and a sub-set of canisters storing metadata, transactions records, and cycles.

 In total, the Dank Open Internet Service is composed by these services: